You are considered an international transfer applicant if you:

 As you review the information below, please take note of the following:

-The new CSU application requires you to enter all college coursework taken at U.S. institutions, so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.
+- The Cal State Apply application requires you to enter all college coursework taken at U.S. institutions, so have your transcripts handy and make sure you have adequate time before the deadline to complete your application.

 InternatioNAl Transfer Admission Eligibility